jijutm-simplilearn/devops-git-hub/feature1/README.md

 # Feature One

-This feature is initial requirement, but is become obsolete and may be removed.
+This feature is initial requirement, team has finished build and test is success.